Who else is sick of the covid – 19 emergency? If your not let me know your secret in the comments below please.

 Of course there is more detail contained on their websites.

-One of them being out of a population of about 50 million nearly 50% are young ( below 35years ), and most have smart phones with internet connections.
+One of them being Colombia with a population of about 50 million nearly 50% are young ( below 35years ), and most have smart phones with internet connections.

 Some of the benefits of…